marc24force/ConFinat/README.md

 ## Usage

-Confinat is defined within it's own namespace.
+ConFinat is defined within it's own namespace.
 It can read from a string or a file and returns a ConfData type, which is a std::vector of Section.
 Section is an struct with a name (std::string) and a pair key, value.

 Since ConFinat supports several types for the values those are defined as a struct containing the type of the data